Hank-Rutherford-Hill/Azure-mini-SOC/README.md

 ## Execution - Phase III - Incident Response

 After establishing alert rules, I observed incidents being generated in Sentinel.
 I examined several incidents, and for each, I assessed information about the entities involved in these attacks.
-I reviewed the IP address, the TTPs / type of attack, and th timeline of each attack.
+I reviewed the IP address, the TTPs / type of attack, and the timeline of each attack.
 I made sure to expound upon my investigation by inspecting any related alerts that a particular entity was involved in, in order to further determine the scope of the incident(s) and wether or not an incident could have been a false positive.

 ![image](https://github.com/Hank-Rutherford-Hill/Azure-mini-SOC/assets/143474898/42cb7e12-2b8b-4018-9d13-25170b6f888c)